Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Introduction and main results

 The first term on the right-hand side represents the density in the absence of magnetic field, the second term is the linear response, and the third is the nonlinear response.
 Since the density is even under time reversal while the magnetic field is odd, the linear response vanishes if time reversal symmetry (TRS) is present.

-If TRS is broken, the linear response is dominant and we expect the (pseudo) tensor $\varsigma^{(1)}$ to follow the well-known Streda formula\cite{Widom1982,Streda1982,MacDonald1984}
+If TRS is broken, the linear response is dominant, and we expect the (pseudo)tensor $\varsigma^{(1)}$ to follow the well-known Streda formula~\cite{Widom1982,Streda1982,MacDonald1984}

 which relates the average density to the anomalous Hall conductivity $\pmb{\sigma}_{H}$ when the chemical potential lies within an energy gap.
 This relation was originally derived in the context of strong magnetic fields but later found to apply across a wide range of field strengths, even in the presence of electron interactions.
 It predicts that the average density changes in discrete steps when the anomalous Hall conductivity is quantized with nonzero Chern number.
-Indeed, it has been used as a diagnostic tool to measure the Chern numbers\cite{Xu2025,Huang2025} and has applications within the semiclassical theory of electron dynamics\cite{Xiao2005}, orbital magnetization\cite{Vanderbilt2018}, Fermi liquid theory\cite{Son2012}, and Chern insulators\cite{PeraltaGavensky2023}, among others.
+Indeed, it has been used as a diagnostic tool to measure the Chern numbers~\cite{Xu2025,Huang2025} and has applications within the semiclassical theory of electron dynamics~\cite{Xiao2005}, orbital magnetization~\cite{Vanderbilt2018}, Fermi liquid theory~\cite{Son2012}, Chern insulators~\cite{PeraltaGavensky2023}, and out of equilibrium~\cite{PeraltaGavensky2025} and localization physics~\cite{Hetenyi2025,Hetenyi2024}, among others.

-First, we find the response tensor $\varsigma^{(1)}$ for a system of Bloch electrons in Sec.~\ref{sec:n_first}.
-We find indeed the Streda formula holds for Bloch electrons when the chemical potential lies within an energy gap, but there is a correction when the chemical potential crosses an energy band:
+First, we compute the response tensor $\varsigma^{(1)}$ for a system of Bloch electrons in Sec.~\ref{sec:n_first}.
+We find that, indeed, the Streda formula holds for Bloch electrons when the chemical potential lies within an energy gap, but there is a correction when the chemical potential crosses an energy band~\cite{Fregoso2024},

 The notation used can be found in Appendix \ref{app:identities}.
-The second term arises from the interaction of the orbital magnetic moments\cite{Atencia2024}, $\v{m}_{n}$, at the Fermi surface (FS) with the magnetic field.
-Eq. (\ref{eq:streda_fregoso}) implies that particles can be transferred to the FS, in addition to the edge states (assuming the expression can be applied in the Hall regime).
+The second term arises from the interaction of the magnetic field with the orbital magnetic moments $\v{m}_{n}$ (\ref{eqn:orb_moment}) at the Fermi surface (FS). $f'_{n}$ is the first derivative of the Fermi function (\ref{eq:Fermi_func}), which is nonzero only near the Fermi level.
+Equation (\ref{eq:streda_fregoso}) implies that particles can be transferred to (and from) the FS and the edge states (assuming the expression can be applied in the Hall regime).